VPR_processing.Rmd

 two files (‘misclassified’ and ‘re-classified’ text files) as a record

-of manual re-classification, which are found in the R project working
+of manual re-classification.
+These files are stored in the R project

-directory in folders named by the day and hour that the data were
+with subfolders named by the day and hour that the data were collected.

-these files and outputs new aid and aidmeas files in the R working
+and outputs new aid and aidmeas files in the R working directory in a

-files have not been created (through a separate measurement workflow),
+re-classified.
+If aidmeas files have not been created (through a

-these functions will run on just the aid files without issue.
+separate measurement workflow), these functions will run on just the aid

 #### REORGANIZE ROI AND ROIMEAS DATA ---------------------------------------